 Goal and impact

-With the Mass Correction (MC) of income tax returns, eligible citizens receive an accelerated final Income Tax assessment.
-These are returns in which there are relatively simple corrections in the citizen's return.
+Within the Inland Revenue, we use Mass Correction (MC) for Income Tax returns.
+MC involves comparing returns with available third-party data.
+These are declarations that involve relatively simple corrections in the citizen's return.
 To determine the target group of citizens eligible for MC of their IH returns, taxpayers are selected on the basis of objective tax characteristics.

-For part the selected group of citizens, the income tax assessment for a specific tax year is finalised.
-In these cases, there is a positive adjustment.
-For those citizens who disagree with the final assessment, the possibility of objection and appeal is open.
+For part of the selected group of citizens, the income tax return is automatically adjusted and finalised.
+In these cases, there is a correction in the citizen's favour.
+For those citizens who disagree with the final assessment, the option of objection and appeal is open.

-The other part of the selected group of citizens receive an advance notice of the correction on the income tax return.
+The other part of the selected group of citizens will receive advance notice of the correction on the income tax return.
 This group of citizens is given an opportunity to respond to the advance notice.
-For the citizens, the possibility of objection and appeal is also open in this case.
+The possibility of objection and appeal is also open to citizens in this case.

 Considerations

-The MC is important for timely and careful processing of IH declarations.
-We want to do this carefully.
-The algorithm can support an Inland Revenue employee to do this.
+MC is important for timely and careful processing of IH returns.
+The algorithm can support an Inland Revenue employee in doing so.
 As a result, the assessment is more careful, efficient and uniform.

-By using the algorithm, the Tax Administration can improve its service to citizens.
-It also increases the quality of the Tax Administration's return processing and contributes to the performance of its statutory duty.
+By using the algorithm, the Tax Administration can perform its tasks more efficiently and effectively than in manual processing.
+It also increases the quality of the Tax Administration's tax return processing and contributes to the performance of its statutory task.

 Human intervention